 And then there came the boat.
 My better half bought a 22-foot Proline dual console.
 We brought it home a few weeks ago and put it in the water that same day.
 After about five minutes on the water, knots in my shoulders untied themselves, quietly apologized, and slunk away.
 I drew in a deep breath for what felt like the first time since Thanksgiving.
 I felt my world start to right itself.

-The thing about seeing the city from the water is the same thing about seeing it from a small plane: you get an instant and humbling perspective about how big your problems aren’t.
+The thing about : you get an instant and humbling perspective about how big your problems aren’t.
 As we zoomed along the shoreline, I realized – as I always do in the air or on the water – that every home is a box with several people, and each of those people have issues as real as mine.
 Some might have cancer, not indigestion, and might be trying to figure out how to keep their home, not how to finish a master’s degree.
 The condos?
 Boxes of boxes with several people in each.
 The restaurants?
 They serve thousands of people with their own set of problems.

 As the water shot us past the north end of the beach and the houses disappeared into clusters of sand, scrub, and palm, I felt silly for letting myself get so stressed over something that – while a big deal to me – wasn’t worth it.
 And then we turned home and we came under the Sand Key bridge.
 Off the starboard side of the boat, at Marker 14, we saw her: a mother osprey, feeding to two adorable, homely chicks.
 Those dinosaur-like creatures, half uncomely pterodactyl and half heart-melting balls of fluff, drove the perspective home.